cristicmf/dao/docs/Permission_Analysis.md

 `transient` states can come about when init-like functions are used in code, e.g.

 ```
 var c = new Contract();
 // c is in state A
 c.init(params);
-// c immediately and irrevocably goes to state B
+// c immediately and irrevocably transitions to state B
 ```

 ##### Contracts